indigames/ige-docs/docs/source/man_physic.rst

     If the game object contains Rigidbody component, it's Transform will be controlled by the Rigidbody.
 Thus, to change the transform just apply force or torque to the Rigidbody by using Python Script.

 .. note::
     When Trigger is enabled, use Python Script to receive triggered events.
-Refer to Python API for more details.
+Refer to `Rigidbody API <_static/html/igeScene.html#igeScene.Rigidbody>`_ for more details.

 Collision
 ---------